-Is There an Inherited Alcohol Gene That Can Cause Alcoholism in the Family?
+Is There an Inherited Alcohol Gene?

 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) defines alcohol use disorder (AUD) – formerly alcoholism or alcohol addiction – as a form of problem drinking that has become severe, with compulsive behaviors and physical dependence associated with the condition.
 About 16 million people in the United States struggle with AUD, including 15.1 million adults ages 18 and older, and 623,000 adolescents between the ages of 12 and 17.
 Because this condition is so prevalent, especially for substance use disorders, medical researchers have worked hard to understand the potential causes of AUD.
 With a goal to help predict if a person may develop this chronic illness, research in the field also aims to find new, effective approaches to treatment.